FirstLink Care and Support Program

 Services offered

-The Care and Support program is available to those 14 years old or older (those under 14 can join the program with a parent's or guardian's permission) who have expressed suicidal ideation in the last 24 to 48 hours or those seeking treatment for substance use.
-These individuals may have called the 988 line (answered by FirstLink) or the 211 helpline, or they may have been referred to FirstLink by one of four participating healthcare facilities.
+The Care and Support program is available to those 14 years old or older who 1) have expressed suicidal ideation in the last 24 to 48 hours, 2) are seeking treatment for substance use, or 3) are experiencing any general mental health crisis.
+Those under 14 can join the program with a parent's or guardian's permission.
+These individuals may have called the 988 Suicide and Crisis Lifeline (answered by FirstLink) or the 211 helpline, or they may have been referred to FirstLink by one of 27 participating organizations and healthcare facilities.

 These at-risk individuals are given the option to participate in the Care and Support program and receive: